Ayrshire Scotland -

 Canadian and American Soccer dream.

-For a while
+For a while Robert

-the Speak-easies and the Charleston.
-The 1920s brought
+and the Charleston.
+The 1920s brought international

-international notoriety to Chicago as gangsters
+notoriety to Chicago as gangsters battled each other

-accomplices.
-Of gang warfare, the shoot-outs between
+Of gang warfare, the shoot-outs between the 'cops'

-However,
+However, circumstances were

-circumstances were also to change in his personal
+also to change in his personal life, and his planned

-life, and his planned intentions to return to Darvel.
+intentions to return to Darvel.
+I am told from some

-the day that poor Nan MacKelvie
+old-time Darvel residents of the day that poor

-was left far behind and jilted!
+Nan MacKelvie was left far behind

 A sporting colleague, and great friend to